Eschatologue/CM_wiki/docs/class/fighter/samurai.md

 ### Level 18: Strength Before Death

 Your fighting spirit can delay the grasp of death.
 If you are reduced to 0 Hit Points, you can use your Reaction to delay having the Unconscious condition, and you can immediately take an extra turn.
 While you have 0 Hit Points during that extra turn, taking damage causes Death Save failures as normal, and three Death Save failures can still kill you.
 When the extra turn ends, you have the Unconscious condition if you still have 0 hit points.
-Once you use this feature, you can’t use it again until you finish a Long Rest.
+Once you use this feature, you can't use it again until you finish a Long Rest.